Reach by ChannelPro

 The challenge

-Multiple user types with different permissions and responsibilities
+Multiple user types with different permissions, responsibilities, and mental models

 Roles